DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 > If a condition is met, do this.
 Else do this.

-Almost seems like they though about the name.
+Almost seems like they thought about the name.

 ### Else If Statements